christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     and regeneration.
 There was also an ancient Celtic tribe known as the Iudii or Iudaei, who inhabited the region of Gaul (modern-day France) and Britain.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.
-Also, in  Exodus 3:8 Israel is described as "the land of milk and honey" despite the fact most people today who call themselves jews are lactose intolerant and honey is not kosher.
 The area of modern israel was wiped out multiple times.
-Modern day jews evolved from the mixture of 'Ashkuza' Turks, survivors of the Bar Kohiba revolt, the proto-Arabs, and high amounts of neanderthal admixture from the Crimean peninsula and Cannan (see Chapter 2.1 Ethnogenesis of the Jews). \
+Modern day jews evolved from the mixture of Celts, survivors of the Bar Kohiba revolt, the proto-Arabs, and high amounts of neanderthal admixture from the Crimean peninsula and Cannan (see Chapter 2.1 Ethnogenesis of the Jews). \